★ Tier Lists: Characters | Weapons | Demon Wedges

 Duet Night Abyss is only available on PC, iOS, and Android Devices.
 The controller settings is only available for those who want to use a controller on PC.

 The Health and Shield are the life resources of your characters.
-Health is indicated by the top bar, while the Shield is the lower bar.
+Health is indicated by the green bar on top, while the Shield is the white bar under.

 A character's ultra shield cap increase is dependent on the character level.
 The higher the level, the more ultra shield!